RonaldPDV/nagiosDB2/Scripts.md

 The output shows the status of the connection:

-    OK Connection to database wfscpd.
+    OK Connection to database sample.
 The database is active. |'Connectable_Database'=0.9;0.6;0.3 The database is active. |'Database_Active'=0.8;0.5

 The values 0.9 and 0.8 are indicative, there are just to draw a line in the graph.